Out and About

 - Lanhydrock House, Bodmin (and numerous other National Trust properties close by)

-- Lobster Hatchery in Padstow or Blue Reef Aquarium in Newquay
+- Lobster Hatchery in Padstow

 - Rock to Padstow via the ferry